mattkelly/workshop-rs/src/ownership/stack_and_heap.md

 }
 ```

-Like C, Rust allocate everything on the stack by default.
+Like C, Rust allocates everything on the stack by default.

 With the Rust standard library, we can allocate data on the heap.